dreayma/OGOO/OfferContractAPI.md

 ```

 - `is_observer` – `true` if the origin is a registered observer; otherwise, `false`.
-- `observer_voting` – the vote cast by the observer, represented as a 256-bit integer (see "🗳️ Current Voting Status Return Value").
+- `observer_voting` – the vote cast by the observer, represented as a 256-bit integer (see [🗳️ Current Voting Status Return Value](#%EF%B8%8F-current-voting-status-return-value)).

 ### 👥 Origin Contributor Status